One of the best gifts you can give yourself? A spending plan that allows you to reach your goals. (And it doesn't have to hurt.)

-Creating a budget — one that will get you out of debt so you can save money — is a great goal for 2016.
+Creating a budget — one that will get you out of debt so you can save money — is a great goal for the coming year.
 Taking control of your finances is possible only if you have a spending plan.

 But don’t budgets hurt?
 Not if you do them right.

-A successful budget includes goals.
-You need a reason to follow a regimen.
+A successful budget includes a goal — a reason to follow a regimen.
 That goal should be:

 - Specific.
 “I want to handle money better” could mean anything.
 Paying only two overdraft fees a month is technically better than your usual five.